 Telephone service was available at a cost of $6.00 per year beginning in 1903.
 The telephone switchboard was housed in the neighboring Constance for many years.
-The telephones were busy party lines with many patrons on each so calls were made with combinations of rings made by turning the crank handle.
+The telephones were busy party lines with many patrons on each, so calls were made with combinations of rings made by turning the crank handle.

-Also, in the early 1900s, Ham Lake had a baseball team.
+In the early 1900s, Ham Lake also had a baseball team.
 The ballfield was located near what is now 153rd Avenue NE and Highway 65 (on the current site of Ham Lake Apartments).
 The team played the neighboring communities of Anoka, Cedar, and Forest Lake.
 Their means of transportation were horse and buggy.
 There were no businesses to sponsor them, so each player had to buy their own uniform.

 The first Model “T” was brought to Ham Lake by Charlie and Melvin Moore in 1914.

-In the 1920s three more businesses came; a café/confectionery, a hamburger and root beer stand and a tavern.
+In the 1920s, three more businesses came: a café/confectionery, a hamburger and root beer stand, and a tavern.

-By the 1930s the community was called “Soderville” in recognition of the founders, the four Soderquist brothers.
+By the 1930s, the community was called “Soderville” in recognition of the founders, the four Soderquist brothers.
 This name was just used to identify the area around Crosstown Blvd.
 NE and Highway 65, as the City was never incorporated under that name.
-It was common to use identifying names for areas along Highway 65, such as Johnsville, Soderville and Coopers Corner!
-This name stuck long after the area became a Township, and then the City of Ham Lake.
-In the 1990’s a local TV weatherman forecasted an impending tornado moving towards Blaine, Andover and Soderville!
+It was common to use identifying names for areas along Highway 65, such as Johnsville, Soderville, and Coopers Corner.
+This name stuck long after the area became a Township and then the City of Ham Lake.
+In the 1990s, a local TV weatherman forecasted an impending tornado moving towards Blaine, Andover, and Soderville.

 State Highway 65 became authorized in 1934 and 1935.